 Vickers I, Cordey-Hayes M (1999) 'Cleaner Production and Organisational Learning' Technology Analysis and Strategic Management, Vol. 11, No. 1, pp. 75-94.

-Vickers, Ian and Andrea, Westall and Roger, Spear and Syrett, Stephen and Brennan, Geraldine (2017) Cities, the Social Economy and Inclusive Growth.
+Vickers, Ian and Andrea, Westall and Roger, Spear and Brennan, Geraldine and Syrett, Stephen (2017) Cities, the social economy and inclusive growth.
 Project Report.
-Joseph Rowntree Foundation.
-(Published online first)
+Joseph Rowntree Foundation, York.

 Baldock, Robert and North, David J. and Vickers, Ian (2015) Sub-post offices and high street revitalisation: lessons from the experience of grant assistance to sub-post offices in deprived urban areas of the UK.
 Local Economy, 30 (4). pp. 435-451.
 ISSN 0269-0942

-Lyon, Fergus and Gyateng, Tracey and Pritchard, David and Vaze, Prabhat and Vickers, Ian and Webb, Nicole (2015) Opening access to administrative data for evaluating public services: the case of the Justice Data Lab.
+Lyon, Fergus and Gyateng, Tracey and Pritchard, David and Vaze, Prabhat and Vickers, Ian and Webb, Nicola (2015) Opening access to administrative data for evaluating public services: the case of the Justice Data Lab.
 Evaluation, 21 (2). pp. 232-247.
+ISSN 1356-3890

-Ongoing contacts with research clients in relevant government departments and agencies (e.g. Health and Safety Executive, Department for Business Innovation and Skills), and also local enterprise/regeneration agencies + small business owner-managers through research activity.
+Ongoing contacts with research clients in relevant government departments and agencies (e.g. Health and Safety Executive, Department for Business, Energy and Industrial Strategy), and also local enterprise/regeneration agencies + small business owner-managers through research activity.